loveisourweapon/liow2-client/README.md

-# The Love is our Weapon Campaign
+# BeKind

 ## Client / Front-end

-Source code for the re-development of [loveisourweapon.com](https://loveisourweapon.com/)
+Source code for the re-development of [bekind.school](https://bekind.school/)